Saving for retirement, what pensions are available?

 -Stakeholder pensions: This arrangement means that the pension scheme allows for lower and more flexible minimum contributions as well as capped charges.

 Managing your retirement cash is something that you can do with complete freedom, after the changes introduced in 2015.
-It also means however, that you should be taking active interest in your options when it comes to your retirement pot and also perhaps speak with a financial adviser or an estate planner in order to be made aware of your options and any potential pitfalls.
+It also means however, that you should be taking an active interest in your options when it comes to your retirement pot and also perhaps speak with a financial adviser or an estate planner in order to be made aware of your options and any potential pitfalls.